 There are a lot of things that could go wrong in an air duct system, and not staying on top of things could do damage to your pocket.
 Some examples include:

 Remember, modern homes are more airtight than ever before, and this means the air in the house circulates throughout a closed system.
-If the HVAC system has an issue, the homeowner could be harming themselves and occupants of the home with polluted air that has nowhere to go but inside their bodies.
+If the HVAC system has an issue, the homeowner could be harming themselves and the occupants of the home with polluted air that has nowhere to go but inside their bodies.

 Can I Clean My Air Ducts Myself?